British Soap Award for Best Comedy Performance

-The British Soap Award for Best Comedy Performance is an award presented annually by the British Soap Awards.
-The award was formerly voted for by a panel, however, in 2025, it became a publicly-voted category.
+The British Soap Award for Best Comedy Performance was an award presented annually by the British Soap Awards.
+The award was formerly voted for by a panel, however, in 2025, it was a publicly-voted category.
 Coronation Street is the most awarded soap in the category, with fifteen wins.
 As well as this, Coronation Street actress Patti Clare holds the title for the most wins in the category, having received the Best Comedy Performance accolade three times.
-The award is currently held by EastEnders actress Patsy Palmer, for her role as Bianca Jackson in the soap.
+The final actor to win the accolade was EastEnders actress Patsy Palmer, for her role as Bianca Jackson in the soap.